On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Reparametrizations and Thermodynamic Formalism

 The following is standard in the study of Ergodic Theory of Anosov flows.

-\begin{prop}[Bowen-Ruelle \cite{bowenruelle}] Let $\phi$ be a transitive topological Anosov flow.
-Then given a H\"older-continuous function $f:X\to\R$ there exists a unique equilibrium state for $f,$ moreover, the equilibrium state is ergodic.
-If two functions have the same equilibrium state then their difference is Liv\v sic-cohomologous to a constant. \end{prop}
+\begin{prop}[Bowen-Ruelle \cite{bowenruelle}] Let $\phi$ be a transitive metric Anosov flow.
+Then given a H\"older-continuous function $f:X\to\R$ there exists a unique equilibrium state for $f.$ If two functions have the same equilibrium state, their difference is Liv\v sic-cohomologous to a constant. \end{prop}

-We will need the following immediate Lemma.
+We will need the following immediate lemma.